samakins/samakins.github.io/about.md

 permalink: /about/
 ---

 My name is Sam Akins.
-I'm a quantitative developer and trader in the finance space specializing in statistics, machine learning, and software development.
+I'm a quantitative developer and trader from Chicago, Illinois specializing in statistics, machine learning, and software development.

 LinkedIn:
-[samakins][linkedin-page]
+[sam-akins][linkedin-page]